 The class, in this case, has not yet been certified, and until certification occurs, you are not represented by an attorney.
 If you choose to take no action, you can remain an absent class member.

 According to the Complaint, the Company made false and misleading statements to the market.
-HDFC Bank failed to maintain appropriate disclosure controls and internal controls on financial reporting.
-The Company engaged in improper lending practices in its vehicle financing business.
+Qutoutiao installed a related party as its advertising agent, removing third-party oversight of the quality and content of advertisements.
+The Company's mobile app ran ads considered false advertisements under applicable regulations.
+As a result of the regulatory scrutiny, the Company was likely to face regarding such ads, revenues would decline.
 Based on these facts, the Company's public statements were false and materially misleading throughout the class period.
-When the market learned the truth about HDFC Bank, investors suffered damages.
+When the market learned the truth about Qutoutiao, investors suffered damages.